SustainableUrbanDesign/app/README.md

 docker-compose up
 ```

 You should then have a Postgres database accessible at port 5432 using the user `postgres` with the password `changeme`.

-This service should only be used for local development purposes and not deployed to the web.
+**Note:** The PostGIS database service should only be used for local development purposes and not deployed to the web.

-It will noe be necessary to create a database named `suds` with the `postgres` user as owner.
+It will now be necessary to create a database named `suds` with the `postgres` user as owner.
 To make this process easier, please use pgAdmin as described below.

 You can access the pgAdmin graphical user interface at http://localhost